-We are not a source for breaking news, and publish articles that will be relevant to future as well as present readers.
-Before submitting anything for consideration, be sure you are familiar with Red Pepper’s magazine’s political approach.
+We are not a source for breaking news.
+We publish articles that will be relevant to future as well as present readers.
+Before submitting anything for consideration, be sure you are familiar with our political approach.

-Articles should explore complex issues in accessible language, where possible avoiding jargon and academic language.
-The reader might be new to politics and activism, not be an expert in the subject, or have English as a second language.
+Articles should explore complex issues in an accessible way, where possible avoiding jargon and academic language.
 Online articles are generally 650 – 1,200 words long.